cyberbotics/webots/docs/guide/web-simulation.md

 - `sslCertificate`: path to the certificate file for a SSL enabled server.
 - `sslKey`: path to the private key file for a SSL enabled server.
 - `logDir`: directory where the log file is written.
 Default value is "WEBOTS\_HOME/resources/web/server/log/session".
+- `debug`: if true, the output will be written to `stdout` instead of the log file.

 HTTP request handlers:
 * The `/` request queries the availability of the simulation servers and returns 1 if some are available or 0 if no simulation server is available.